Kaiser Permanente Interview Questions & Reviews

 Negotiation Details – They offered a salary and told either accept it or leave it.
 Since it provided an opportunity to work in USA and I was young, I accepted the offer.

-I applied online - interviewed at Kaiser Permanente in January 2014.
+I applied online and interviewed at Kaiser Permanente.

-I applied through an employee referral and the process took 2 months - interviewed at Kaiser Permanente in November 2013.
+I applied through a recruiter and the process took 2 weeks - interviewed at Kaiser Permanente in June 2013.

 Very Difficult Interview